 The minimum wage in Spain listed above can thus be increased by collective bargaining or through an individual contract with a company.
 Salaries in Spain established in this way can comprise:

 - Basic pay

-- Supplementary payments which are are based on the work conditions: difficulty, toxicity, hazardousness, shift work, night work and other types of production bonuses: for quality or quantity of work, maintenance, accommodation and residence in island provinces and Ceuta and Melilla.
+- Supplementary payments which are are based on the work conditions: difficulty, toxicity, hazardousness, shift work, night work and other types of production bonuses, such as for quality or quantity of work, maintenance or accommodation.

 - Pagas extraordinarias (extraordinary payments).
 Workers have an annual entitlement to at least two extraordinary payments: the number is established by collective bargaining or by agreement between the employer and the workers’ representative.
 Normally, one is paid at Christmas and another in July.
 The amount may be paid on a monthly pro-rata basis if so agreed.